Highwic

-Origin and construction
+History

+Alfred Buckland purchased the land from William Hay in 1862 and began work on constructing a house for his family on the 2.5 acre section.
+Highwic was a timber villa with six or seven rooms and was based on a Carpenter Gothic design by A.J.
+Downing.
+Richard Keals, who designed another building for Buckland, may have been the architect of Highwic.
+The name Highwic likely comes from Highweek in Devonshire, as the Buckland family had connections to the village.
+Alfred Buckland grew to become quite wealthy from his pastoral business and as his personal wealth grew so did Highwic, with enlargements being carried out in 1873 and 1885.

 Highwic is a large house of Carpenter Gothic design that was built for a wealthy colonial settler and landowner, Alfred Buckland.
-The building was erected in an elevated position looking out over the township of Newmarket.
+The building was erected in an elevated position looking out over the town of Newmarket.
 In 1861, the land was purchased by Alfred's first wife Eliza for £1,000.
 The family with seven children, moved into the house in 1862.
 Eliza Buckland had two more children during her short time alive in her new house, she died of pneumonia in July 1866.
 The original eight room house was extended in 1874, 1883 and 1884 as the Buckland family grew bigger and their wealth increased.

-Alfred Buckland married Matilda Jane Frodsham in May 1867.
-Matilda was twenty years younger than Alfred and went on to have eleven children of her own, nine of them surviving to adulthood.
-Matilda outlived Alfred, spending her declining years at Highiwc.

 The building included a Drawing Room, several bedrooms, a boy's dormitory, a laundry, kitchen, scullery, outside stables, grooms accommodation, a billiard house, and a service yard.
 By the early 20th century two inside bathrooms were added with baths, hand basins, flushing toilets and hot and cold water on tap.
 Family descendants who lived in the house until 1978 made alterations of their own.
 The property was then jointly purchased by the New Zealand Historic Places Trust (now Heritage New Zealand) and Auckland City Council to save the site from subdivision.
 Highwic was opened as a historic house museum in 1981.

-Functions and celebrations

-A reception for the Duke of Kent and Katharine, Duchess of Kent was held at Highwic in 1980.
-There was also a ball to aid the New Zealand Blood Foundation in 1982.
-The ball generated a substantial article in the New Zealand Woman's Weekly magazine.

-The Twelve Days of Christmas

-In 1985, an exhibition known as "The Twelve Days of Christmas" involved Christmas items such as Christmas decorations, Christmas cards, Christmas trees, Christmas carol singing, floral arrangements and wreaths in addition to antique dolls and toys.
-There was also a display explaining Christmas legends and symbolism, as well as a gift shop.
-One of the large Norfolk Island Pine trees in the grounds was covered with eight hundred lights.
-On a few occasions, there were also candlelit rooms.